jgwehr/homelab-docker/services/downloads/README.md

 - All *arr and related apps run under the Gluetun container's VPN connection.
 Gluetun must be active and connected to the VPN for any of these to work.
 - In order for Gluetun to work, you must have a compatible VPN provider.
+- Metube is an exception; it has no dependencies.
+There might be a usecase for it to need a VPN - but it's not a requirement for me.

 ## Environment and Configuration